McCarthy's command of GOP weakened by election failures

 Jordan has signaled that he would back McCarthy.

-Tuesday was the first major national election since the Jan.
-6, 2021, attack on the Capitol, and emotions were raw.
-The recent violent assault on Speaker Nancy Pelosi’s husband stunned many, and federal law enforcement warned of heightened threats nationwide.

-Pelosi’s own future remained uncertain.
+Speaker Nancy Pelosi’s future also remained uncertain.
 A narrowly held House could prompt her and other Democratic leaders to stay in office rather than retire, as many expected would happen if Democrats suffered a wipeout.

+On a midday call with the House Democrats’ campaign team, Pelosi briefed lawmakers on the party’s “remarkable achievement,” according to a person familiar with the call who spoke on condition of anonymity.
+Lawmakers were told there was still a narrow path for Democrats to hold control.

+Speaking to reporters at the White House, Biden said he has not had much occasion to talk with McCarthy.
+While the makeup of the House remained to be seen, the president said he was “hopeful” that he and McCarthy could “work out a modus vivendi,” or an agreement to coexist.

 With only a slim majority, Republicans could still bring a new intensity to Capitol Hill and threaten to end Biden’s most ambitious plans.